 Once you click ‘Share’, the card reader becomes visible and accessible to other computers in the network.

-Sharing smart card reader over network via RDP
+Sharing smart card reader over network to an RDP session

 USB Network Gate permits to access smart card reader plugged into local machine while working in remote desktop session.
 In fact, you share USB port, to which you can attach any USB device.